-Because I’d like to share with you, Dear Readers, a true tale about the most terrifying 5 minutes of my life… and the Tigers of West Bengal!
+Because I’d like to share with you a true tale about the most terrifying 5 minutes of my life… and the Tigers of West Bengal!

 And it begins with the fact that I was in a boarding school for a number of years.
 A number of years on the roof of the world.
 In a place so remote, so unique, and so unlike anything I could have imagined, that it’s still like a dream.

 Imagine a scene right out of Great Expectations: a very dark, very wide, and very old creaking staircase that leads me up to the second floor where the porters deposit me, my box, and a few suitcases.
 I am at the end of a 6-hour ride in a land rover up from Bagdogra on the plains in West Bengal, about 200 miles north of Calcutta.
 We head up steep hills that get progressively higher until my ears pop.